-mothra is a trivial web browser written in 1995 by Tom Duff.
+mothra is the standard web browser.
+It is a trivial program written in 1995 by Tom Duff.
 It ignores Javascript, CSS and many HTML tags.
 It was dropped from Plan 9 after the 2nd Edition, but has been picked up and (somewhat) refined for 9front. mothra now uses webfs, and no longer supports non-HTTP protocols.